Convicted felons arrested for shooting near Poverello House that injured 3

-FRESNO, California (KGPE) – An 18-year-old, a 23-year-old and a 32-year-old were arrested on Tuesday for a Monday night shooting.
+FRESNO, California (KSEE) – An 18-year-old, a 23-year-old and a 32-year-old were arrested on Tuesday for a Monday night shooting.

 Fresno Police Sgt.
 Todd Turney said the department is not releasing the names of the suspects but said they will face charges of assault with a deadly weapon and possession of ammunition by a convicted felon.